 - “Blackout” or forget what you did while you were drinking, or

 - Regularly drink more than you intended to.

-Drinking becomes a problem when the individual begins to experience difficulties in their life because of their alcohol intake, but they persist with the behavior.
+Problem drinking: Drinking becomes a problem when the individual begins to experience difficulties in their life because of their alcohol intake, but they persist with the behaviour.

 So… What does that mean for me?

 If your drinking has become unmanageable, and if the problems from drinking continue to mount, you could be a problem drinker.
 In that case, the time has come to face the problem.